Knowledge base

 "PendingRestore"

 This status appears during a restoration request.
-The registrar has 7 days to communicate to the registry all the information necessary for its restoration.
+The registrar has 7 days to communicate all necessary information to the registry for its restoration.

 "PendingDelete"

 This status follows the status RedemptionPeriod after 30 days if no restoration request has been made.
-The name will be deleted during a 15-day period before falling into the public domain.
+The name will be deleted during a 15-day period before becoming public.

 In the case of a .fr domain extension